MarvinTeichmann/KittiSeg/README.md

 `python train.py --hypes hypes/my_hype.json`

+A more elaborate description of the input expected input format of your data can be found [here](inputs/inputs.md).

 For advanced modifications, the code is controlled by 5 different modules, which are specified in `hypes/KittiSeg.json`.